Keylime Interactive

 SWOT Analysis

-Our SWOT is structured around the same four key segments which are strengths, weaknesses, opportunities, and threats as the comparative analysis.
-This analysis helped us refine further and evaluate the effectiveness of existing AI-driven upskilling solutions, pinpoint gaps, and explore areas for innovation and improvement.
+This analysis helped evaluate the effectiveness of existing AI-driven upskilling solutions, pinpoint gaps, and explore areas for innovation and improvement.

 Primary Research

-This sprint utilizes both interviews and a survey.
-The interviews will allow us to collect deep qualitative data about our user groups, and the survey will allow us to collect quantitative data about our most available user group.
+This sprint utilizes interviews and a survey.
+The interviews allow the collection of deep qualitative while the survey will allow the collection of quantitative data about our most available user group.

 Survey

-• Preferred upskilling methods include watching YouTube videos, taking online courses, and more practice through projects.
+Preferred upskilling methods include watching YouTube videos, taking online courses, and practice through personal projects.

-• 69.2% of respondents use AI tools like ChatGPT daily and are open to using AI for learning.
-However, people still prefer human guidance for career-related learning.
+69.2% use AI tools like ChatGPT daily and are open to using AI for learning.
+However, human guidance is preferred for career-related learning.

 Interviews

-We conducted 12 interviews with people from all user groups to understand the role and perception of AI and key pain points in upskilling.
-We would interview:
+The team conducted 12 interviews in total to understand the role and perception of AI and key pain points in upskilling.
+I interviewed an upperclassman and a experienced professional.

 Key Research Insights

 Human Interaction is Essential: The most valuable learning experiences involve mentorship, peer collaboration, and direct feedback from managers.
-AI was not seen as a replacement for this.
+AI wasn't seen as a replacement.

-Low Trust in AI for Critical Tasks: Users were comfortable using AI for basic, repetitive tasks (summarizing, ideating) but were highly skeptical of its ability to provide nuanced feedback, evaluate complex work, or teach unfamiliar topics.
+Low Trust in AI for Critical Tasks: Users were comfortable using AI for basic, repetitive tasks but were highly skeptical of its ability to provide feedback, evaluate work, or teach topics.

-Lack of Structure is a Major Barrier: Both students and professionals struggle with knowing what to learn next.
-They desire clear, personalized roadmaps but find current AI recommendations too generic.
+Lack of Structure is a Major Barrier: Both students and professionals struggle with knowing what to learn.
+Current AI recommendations are too generic.

 Soft Skills are Underdeveloped: A significant gap exists in developing crucial soft skills like communication and leadership through digital tools.

-Our research revealed that a single "one-size-fits-all" platform would be ineffective.
-Instead, we identified key opportunity areas and designed a suite of targeted, AI-powered features that could be integrated into a cohesive upskilling ecosystem.
-The goal was not to replace human interaction, but to augment it.
+The research phase revealed that a single one-size-fits-all platform would be ineffective.
+Instead, the team decided to focus on key opportunity areas and design targeted, AI-powered features.
+The goal was not to replace human interaction, but to enable it.

 Guiding Question